apollographql/router/README.md

 Rust implementation of Federated GraphQL router.

+## Getting started

+Follow the [quickstart tutorial](https://www.apollographql.com/docs/router/quickstart/) to get up and running with the Apollo Federation Routerl.

 ## Status

 🚧 Apollo Federation Router is experimental software, not yet ready for production use.